helm/charts/stable/anchore-engine/README.md

 ### Scaling Individual Components

-As of Anchore Engine v0.3.0, all services can now be scaled-out by increasing the replica counts.
+As of Chart version 0.9.0, all services can now be scaled-out by increasing the replica counts.
 The chart now supports this configuration.

 To set a specific number of service containers: